Volunteer for ARISE & Ski

 How do I become a volunteer?

-Volunteers will need to submit a Volunteer Application that includes a background check, confidentiality statement, and rental form (if needed).
+All volunteers will need to submit a Volunteer Application that includes an authorization for a background check, confidentiality statement, and rental form (if needed).
 Volunteers are required to participate in training both on and off the mountain prior to the official start of the ARISE & Ski season.
+You can get an application by clicking this link: ARISE & Ski Volunteer Application – Season 2025 | ARISE Recreation (ariseinc.org)

 CONTACT: